-So, what is the purpose of the intranet?
-In this guide, we provide an overview of the benefits of setting up this type of network.
+In this intranet guide, we provide an overview of the benefits of setting up this type of network.
 Additionally, we’ve included use cases and guidelines for getting started.
-Our 2022 digital workplace guide is another great resource for assessing intranet possibilities.

 Document management is an issue for all kinds of organizations, regardless of type or size.
 Without a centralized location to share and store documents and disseminate important information, companies may find themselves unnecessarily spending time chasing down those documents and information.
 And particularly as employees come and go, knowledge of where specific items live can be lost with them.